Here’s How to Fail as a Musician…

 Why the rant?

-Imagine that… musicians who want to take their careers into their own hands, roll up their sleeves and do a little hard work to turn their music career into a lasting, viable, and, of course, PROFITABLE affair.
+Imagine that… musicians who want to take their careers into their own hands, roll up their sleeves and do a little hard work in order to turn their music career into a lasting, viable, and, of course, PROFITABLE affair.

 If you’re still of the mind set that “marketing is evil”, or that you would rather wait for a record label to come along and make you a rock star, this is probably not for you.